-- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Chuck Schwiesow, in conformance with the Wisconsin open meeting laws. - 2.
+- 1. The meeting was called to order at 10:05 a.m. by Co-Chair Steve Brietlow in conformance with the Wisconsin open meeting laws. - 2.
 A roll call was conducted.
-A quorum was present. - 3.
-The committee reviewed the current roster.
-IUPAT DC7 needs to nominate two individuals to fill vacancies on the Employee side of the committee.
-Chuck Schwiesow will be retire and be replaced by Amanda Martin by the 2020 spring meeting.
+A quorum was present.
+A sign-in sheet was circulated. - 3.
+The committee reviewed the current roster. - Bill Rozga and Dave Jones retired; ABC nominate new replacements. - Joseph N. Brenner, Jr. will be replaced by a nominee of MCA. - Keith Schedler needs to be listed and will renew; he is a nominee of PHCC.